Associate Professor — Ph.D., 2002, College of William and Mary

 In summer 2012, we completed a digital edition of Horace Traubel's nine-volume work, With Walt Whitman in Camden.
 This set of books is a treasure trove of Whitman's opinions on all things both trivial and important.
 Making them available in an electronically searchable form will advance Whitman studies, since few libraries have a complete set and they are cumbersome to use because of their inadequate indexing.
 This edition combines fully searchable electronic text of the nine volumes with selected facsimile digital images of the ephemera (letters and poetry drafts, for example) that were reproduced in the original books.
 We are currently at work on an introduction sketching the literary and material contexts from which Traubel's text emerged.

 For full credits, see the links to the individual volumes here.
-Ian Faith and Alex Ashland of the University of Iowa recently performed important fixes to both the text and layout of vols.
+In 2015, Ian Faith and Alex Ashland of the University of Iowa performed important fixes to both the text and layout of vols.
 1 and 4.

 Walt Whitman's Poemas: A Digital Edition